Medieval, Renaissance, and Early Modern Studies

 Our collections contain a range of sources that reflect religious life from 1300-1800.
 Topics covered include private devotion, the Reformation, church history and canon law, theology, scripture, Hebraica, and missionary efforts.

-Detailed finding aids outline the contents and organization of archival collections about topics related to medieval, Renaissance, and early modern studies.
+Learn more about our collections related to medieval, Renaissance, and early modern studies.

 Use the Collection in Person

 Get your hands on the Newberry's unique collection of books, maps, and primary sources.

 What's the oldest item in your collection?
 How can I find what I'm looking for?
 Answers to these questions and other FAQ.

 Our reference librarians are here to help you get the most out of your research.